Alternating minimization algorithm with initialization analysis for r-local and k-sparse unlabeled sensing

 \section{Abstract}

-The unlabeled sensing problem is to recover an unknown signal from permuted linear measurements.
-We propose an alternating minimization algorithm with a suitable initialization for the widely considered $k$-sparse permutation model.
-Assuming either a Gaussian measurement matrix or a sub-Gaussian signal, we upper bound the initialization error for the $r$-local and $k$-sparse permutation models in terms of the block size $r$ and the number of shuffles $k$, respectively.
-Our algorithm is computationally scalable and, compared to baseline methods, achieves superior performance on real and synthetic datasets.
+Unlabeled sensing is a linear inverse problem with permuted measurements.
+We propose an alternating minimization (AltMin) algorithm with a suitable initialization for two widely considered permutation models: partially shuffled/$k$-sparse permutations and $r$-local/block diagonal permutations.
+Key to the performance of the AltMin algorithm is the initialization.
+For the exact unlabeled sensing problem, assuming either a Gaussian measurement matrix or a sub-Gaussian signal, we bound the initialization error in terms of the number of blocks $s$ and the number of shuffles $k$.
+Experimental results show that our algorithm is fast, applicable to both permutation models, and robust to choice of measurement matrix.
+We also test our algorithm on several real datasets for the `linked linear regression' problem and show superior performance compared to baseline methods.